crueber/dicing/readme.md

 I'm using deno for all the back end components as a way to "kick the tires".

-There is a commented line in the `dice.ts` file that can be uncommented when you `deno run complexRoll.ts` which will show the output more clearly.
-There is sample output of the complex roller in `complexRoll.test.ts`.
+You can test this by using `scripts/roll.ts` by using `deno run scripts/roll.ts` which will show the output more clearly.
+There is sample output of the complex roller in `scripts/roll.ts`, too.

 This repo is completely stand alone and should be runnable without installing any dependencies (aside from deno core lib).